elvisrams/cards/README.md

 ### 5. Test it

 Open `https://YOUR_USERNAME.github.io/cards/atlas-xzmms2/invite.html` on your phone.
-Tap envelope → submit RSVP → check your Sheet (should appear in 2 seconds) and your email at evan@yedi.app (notification).
+Tap envelope → submit RSVP → check your Sheet (should appear in 2 seconds) and your email at evan email (notification).

 ### 6. Text it out